Project Management

 Community Development

 In this way, C4L remains anchored in a community development role which is typical of nonprofits working mainly in development.
-This devolves much of the "skills development" to local providers, each with their own specialisms.
+This devolves much of the “skills development” to local providers, which are duly qualified.

-This is C4L's "natural habitat".
+This is C4L’s “natural habitat”.
 We sometimes call it public-private partnership because the Client or Donor may be from the public sector and training providers can be from either public or private sector.
 C4L is from the voluntary nonprofit sector often called Civil Society.
-In such Joint Venture, it is important to agree who is the Lead Agency and that is the "project management" role that C4L frequently assumes.
+In such a Joint Venture, it is important to agree who is the Lead Agency and that is the very “project management” role that C4L frequently assumes.
+For this we naturally earn a PM fee.

 We welcome you to get in contact with us to discuss how we can assist you with your project management needs.